amjadalsousi/amjadalsousi/README.md

 ###

 <p align="left">I'm a passionate Full-Stack Developer and AWS Cloud Specialist with a Master of Technology in IT and 5+ years of experience in designing scalable SaaS systems.
-I'm skilled in Agile project delivery, team mentoring, and optimizing UX/UI performance across multi-platform solutions.</p>
+I'm skilled in Agile project delivery, team mentoring, and optimizing UX/UI performance across multi-platform solutions.<br><br>⚡ Fun fact Chai tastes way better than Coffee | Change my mind!<br><br>📫 Reach me at amjads09@hotmail.com</p>

 ###